Martin Peake, 2nd Viscount Ingleby

-Martin Raymond Peake, 2nd Viscount Ingleby (31 May 1926 – 14 October 2008) was a British peer and businessman.
+Martin Raymond Peake, 2nd Viscount Ingleby (31 May 1926 – 14 October 2008) was a British hereditary peer and businessman.

-Early life
+Early life and education

-Ingleby was the only son of Osbert Peake, created Viscount Ingleby in 1956, and his wife Lady Joan Capell.
-He succeeded to the viscountcy on his father's death in 1966.
+Ingleby was the only son of Osbert Peake, created Viscount Ingleby in 1956, and his wife Lady Joan Capell, daughter of George Capell, 7th Earl of Essex.

+He was educated at Eton and Trinity College, Oxford.
+Prior to his disability he was a lieutenant in the Coldstream Guards from 1945 to 1947.
 He was rendered a paraplegic early in life due to polio.
-He was educated at Eton and Trinity College, Oxford, and prior to his disability, was a lieutenant in the Coldstream Guards from 1945 to 1947.
-In 1955, he was called to the bar at the Inner Temple.